One semester of 23 weeks

-- The registrar informs the applicant and sends out a letter of acceptance or denial.
+- The registrar informs the student applicant of the decision by sending out a letter of acceptance or denial via email.

-- Once a US applicant gets accepted, he is required to pay a $350 registration fee within two weeks of acceptance.
+- Once a US student applicant is accepted, the student is required to pay a $350 registration fee within two weeks of acceptance.

-- He should arrive at Wildwood before the course start date (specific dates are found on the letter of acceptance).
+- The student should arrive at Wildwood before the course start date (specific dates are found on the letter of acceptance).

-- Once an international applicant gets accepted, a visa information form is sent along with the acceptance letter.
+- Once an international student applicant is accepted, a visa information form is sent via email along with the acceptance letter.

-- The applicant is required to email the visa information form to email@example.com and pay a $75 visa processing fee.
+- The student is required to email the visa information form to email@example.com and pay the $75 visa processing/postage fee.

-- Wildwood’s immigration lawyer prepares a Form I-20.
+- Wildwood’s immigration officer prepares the student’s Form I-20.

 - The registrar sends via email a copy of the Form I-20 and mails the original copy to the student.

-- The applicant makes an appointment at a US embassy in his own country for an interview to obtain his visa.
+- The student makes an appointment at a US embassy in his own country for an interview to obtain his visa.

-- Once the visa is approved, the applicant is required pay a $350 registration fee.
+- Once the visa is approved, the student is required to pay a $350 registration fee towards Wildwood.

-- The applicant should book his flight and email his travel itinerary to the registrar at firstname.lastname@example.org.
+- The student books his flight and emails his travel itinerary to the registrar at firstname.lastname@example.org.

-- He should arrive at Wildwood before the course start date.
+- The student arrives at Wildwood before the course start date.

-We regularly accept a limited number of students through the Missionary Volunteer Program.
+We regularly accept a limited number of students through the Scholarship Program.
 These work programs cover the majority of their respective course costs.
 More details available in the student handbook.

-Missionary Volunteers volunteer 40 hours per week during one semester of 28 weeks before attending the following Health Evangelism course.
-The Missionary Volunteer and Health Evangelism programs combined take up to one year to complete.
+Scholarship students volunteer 40 hours per week during one semester of 28 weeks before attending the following Health Evangelism course.
+The Scholarship and Health Evangelism programs combined take up to one year to complete.

 10% Tuition Down Payment